 OK, carrots!
 Four ingredients, done and done: carrots, salt, sugar, and butter.
 I've done this with large pieces and baby carrots and any size of carrots works great, you may just have to boil them for a bit longer to cook all the way through.

 Pro Tip: Baby carrots work perfectly here, just throw them in the pot and boil them!
 Zero prep, hello best baby carrot recipe ever!

 How To Make Sweet Carrots with White Sugar

 Start with the carrots, salt, and sugar in a small pot covered with water.
 This recipe is for 4 small side dishes - more of an accompaniment where I'd have hibachi vegetables as the "main" side dish.
 Feel free to double the recipe if you'd like more carrots!

 Keep the pot uncovered while you cook the sweet carrots.
-Bring the mixture to a boil and let boil uncovered for 5-7 minutes, just enough for the carrots to get tender but not mushy.
+Bring the mixture to a boil and let boil uncovered over medium heat for 5-7 minutes, just enough for the carrots to get tender but not mushy.

 When the carrots are cooked through, drain any liquid remaining and put the carrots back in the hot pot.
 Add the butter and swirl it around to coat the carrots.